New South Wales Police Force Academy: Naming and History

 In 2011, the Minister announced that the name of the academy would change from New South Wales Police College (held since 2002) to the New South Wales Police Academy.

 Prior to shifting to Goulburn the academy was based at the inner Sydney suburb of Redfern for a number of years, from the 19th century, known as the Redfern Police Depot.
 The current front entry walls featured here, have exposed bricks, which are from the old Redfern Police Depot, linking the old with the new.
-The academy is situated on the banks of the Wollondilly River and the buildings were the former campus of the Goulburn College of Advanced Education and before that known as the Goulburn Teacher's College.
+The academy is situated on the banks of the Wollondilly River and the buildings were the former campus of the Goulburn College of Advanced Education, formerly known as Goulburn Teacher's College.